cjneely10/cjneely10.github.io/_posts/2019-10-18-MetaSanity-Adding-Additional-Analyses.md

 The first two lines are pretty standard - we have our bash shebang for if we make this script executable, and we import the `sys` package for accessing command-line arguments.

 The following line imports the function `get_table`, which generates a `RecordList` for viewing our data.
+The data structure `UpdateData` is also imported.
 The next line is a check for users who run this script.
-Note that we have not checked for path existence in this script.
+Note that we have not checked that the path actually exists (we'll leave that to you).

 Next, we use the function `get_table` to look at the **BioMetaDB** project the user passed for the table named "evaluation", and query this table for all records.
+Note: this requires that **PhyloSanity** ran successfully.

 Finally, we create an `UpdateData` object named dt to store our data prior to updating the **BioMetaDB** project.